tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 <h3>First Tour</h3>

-The journey back into public sector and back out had led me to this moment...standing outside Heroku’s door on that early San Francisco morning, wondering if I had made the right choice.
+The journey back into public sector and back out had led me to this moment... standing outside Heroku’s door on that early San Francisco morning, wondering if I had made the right choice.
 Little did I know how much I would learn over the next decade!

 My first assignment was to work with Heroku's largest customers at the time.
 I provided guidance on things like Superbowl Ad landing pages, architecture, launch planning and support escalation.
 I also triaged their concerns and feature requests with the Platform product teams.
 I got to help with some really cool projects, things like Zero Downtime Deploys, PHP language support, and enabling larger dynos.